al6x/memdb/readme.md

 }
 ```

-Use it as plain native Java Objects, changes will be transactional and persistent.
+Now you can use it as plain native Java Objects, and changes will be transactional and persistent.

 *Transactional means that either the whole changes will be applied or nothing (if canceled
 explicitly or exception thrown).*